msaad-dot/fraud-detection-ml/readme.md

 that negatively impact customer experience.

-Fraud detection is treated as a **cost-sensitive classification problem**, where false negatives (missed fraud) typically incur higher cost than false positives.
+Fraud detection is treated as a **cost-sensitive classification problem**, where false negatives (missed fraud) typically incur significantly higher cost than false positives.

+---

 ## 📊 Dataset
 The dataset contains anonymized credit card transactions: